 To prevent or relieve constipation (which may result from the disease, antiparkinsonian drugs, and/or inactivity), patients should consume a high-fiber diet, exercise when possible, and drink adequate amounts of fluids.
 Dietary supplements (eg, psyllium) and stimulant laxatives (eg, bisacodyl 10 to 20 mg po once/day) can help.

 Secondary and Atypical Parkinsonism

 Secondary parkinsonism refers to a group of disorders that have features similar to those of Parkinson disease but have a different etiology.
 Atypical parkinsonism refers to a group of neurodegenerative disorders other than Parkinson disease that have some features of Parkinson disease but have some different clinical features and a different pathology.
 Diagnosis is by clinical evaluation and response to levodopa.
 Treatment is directed at the cause when possible.

-Parkinsonism results from drugs, disorders other than Parkinson disease, or exogenous toxins (see see Some Causes of Secondary and Atypical Parkinsonism).
+Parkinsonism results from drugs, disorders other than Parkinson disease, or exogenous toxins (see Table 4: Some Causes of Secondary and Atypical Parkinsonism).
 In secondary parkinsonism, the mechanism is blockade of or interference with dopamine's action in the basal ganglia.
 The most common cause is

 These drugs include antipsychotics (eg, phenothiazine, thioxanthene, butyrophenone), antiemetics (eg, metoclopramide, prochlorperazine), and drugs that deplete dopamine (eg, tetrabenazine, reserpine).